-A consortium led by Masdar with EDF Renewables and Nesma Company as partners is developing the 300-megawatt (MW) utility-scale photovoltaic (PV) solar power plant in Jeddah.
+A consortium led by Masdar with EDF Renewables and Nesma Company as partners has developed the 300-megawatt (MW) utility-scale photovoltaic (PV) solar power plant in Jeddah.

-The consortium signed a 25-year Power Purchase Agreement (PPA) with Saudi Power Procurement Company (SPPC) this January for the project.
-Under the terms of the PPA, the consortium will design, finance, build and operate the plant, which will be located in Third Jeddah Industrial City, 50km south-east of Jeddah.
-Construction began in April 2021 and the plant is expected to begin operation in 2022.
+The consortium signed a 25-year Power Purchase Agreement (PPA) with Saudi Power Procurement Company (SPPC) to design, finance, build and operate the plant, located in Third Jeddah Industrial City, 50km south-east of Jeddah.
+Construction began in April 2021 and the plant began operation in 2023.

-The Jeddah solar plant will utilize the latest technology in the PV market, combining bifacial PV modules with mounting structures that use single-axis tracking technology to maximize energy generation by following the sun’s position throughout the day.
+The Jeddah solar plant utilizes the latest technology in the PV market, combining bifacial PV modules with mounting structures that use single-axis tracking technology to maximize energy generation by following the sun’s position throughout the day.